Woody Shaw: Legacy revival

 The years between 2003 and 2013 saw a resurgence of interest in, and recognition of, Shaw's music.
 In 2003, Shaw's son, Woody Louis Armstrong Shaw III, launched The Official Woody Shaw Website, which helped to bolster appreciation for Shaw's contribution to music.
 Since then, many of Shaw's long-out-of-print recordings have been reissued, remastered and repackaged, under the curatorial oversight of Shaw's son and long-time producer Michael Cuscuna.

 In 2012, PopMarket, a division of Sony Legacy, released Woody Shaw: The Complete Columbia Albums Collection, and in 2013, Mosaic Records released Woody Shaw: The Complete Muse Sessions, for which NPR described Shaw as "the last great trumpet innovator".

-Shaw III, the primary inspiration for Shaw's third Columbia album, Woody III (dedicated to Shaw's father and newborn son), is the sole heir to the Shaw family legacy.
+Shaw III, the primary inspiration for Shaw's third Columbia album, Woody III (dedicated to Shaw's father and newborn son), is the sole heir to his father's legacy.
 Today, Shaw III preserves the Shaw legacy through the production, management, archiving and preservation of his father's life's work.
-As of 2013, he is stated to be authoring the first official biography on his father's life and music.
 Shaw's legacy is kept active and relevant through the use of social media and the official website.
-The Shaw name and legacy are administered by Woody Shaw Legacy LLC.